ulixee/hero/website/docs/Advanced/BrowserEmulators.md

 ### BrowserEmulators.get<em>(emulatorId)</em>

-Retrieve a specific browser emulator from the list of plugins already been loaded.
+Retrieve a specific browser emulator from the list of loaded emulators.

 #### **Arguments**: